jyyulab/NetBID/docs/index.md

 ## Design manual

-The manual for all functions in NetBID2 could be obtained from [NetBID2_0.1.1.pdf](https://github.com/jyyulab/NetBID-dev/blob/master/NetBID2_0.1.1.pdf).
-All functions have the demo scripts.
+The manual of all the NetBID2 functions is linked here [NetBID2_0.1.1.pdf](https://github.com/jyyulab/NetBID-dev/blob/master/NetBID2_0.1.1.pdf).
+Every function has its own demo scripts to demonstrate its functionality.

-All 67 invokable functions could be grouped as shown in the figure below:
+All these 67 functions can be grouped into their corresponding function modules,

 ![function group](function_group.png)

-NetBID2 has four functions focusing on suggested pipeline (not required):
+**Here are 4 functions we think are ESSENTIAL for the NetBID2 pipeline management:**

-- `NetBID.network.dir.create()` will generate a working directory structure for the network construction part in NetBID2.
-This function aims to assist researchers to organize the working directory.
+- `NetBID.network.dir.create()` helps users to create an organized working directory for the network construction step in NetBID2 analysis.
+It creates a hierarchcial working directory and returns a list containing this directory information.

-- `NetBID.analysis.dir.create()`  will generate a working directory structure for the driver analysis part in NetBID2.
-This function aims to assist researchers to organize the working directory.
+- `NetBID.analysis.dir.create()`  helps users to create an organized working directory for the driver estimation step in NetBID2 analysis.
+It also creates a hierarchcial working directory and returns a list contains this directory information.

-- `NetBID.saveRData()` save the dataset of one designated step  the step into file.

-- `NetBID.loadRData()` load the dataset of one designated step from file.

-Users could save two complicate list object, `network.par` in the **network construction part** and `analysis.par` in the **driver analysis part**, into the data directory (`network.par$out.dir.DATA` or `analysis.par$out.dir.DATA`), with the name of the RData marked by step name.
-The two lists could make user to save the whole related dataset in each step `NetBID.saveRData()` and easy to get them back by using `NetBID.loadRData()`.
-The RData saved from each step could be used to run the following analysis without repeating the former steps.

-The pipeline steps are suggested in the figure below with detailed component for the list object in the final step in the two parts:
+- `NetBID.saveRData()` helps users to save complicated list object generated by certain steps of NetBID2’s pipeline.
+This function makes an easier data/pipeline management and reference.

+- `NetBID.loadRData()` pairs with `NetBID.saveRData()`, it reloads previous saved Rdata, so users don't need to re-run everything.

+**Here are 2 list objects we think are ESSENTIAL for the NetBID2 pipeline analysis:**

+- `network.par` is a variable in the **network construction part**.
+It is created by `NetBID.network.dir.create()` with network construction directory information wrapped inside.
+This list object is used to store all the important results from the network construction pipeline.
+It can be saved as RData and reloaded back using `NetBID.saveRData()` and  `NetBID.loadRData()`.
+- `analysis.par` is a variable in the **driver analysis part**.
+It is created by `NetBID.analysis.dir.create()` with driver estimation directory information wrapped inside.
+This list object is used to store all the important results from the driver estimation pipeline.
+It also can be saved as RData and reloaded back using `NetBID.saveRData()` and  `NetBID.loadRData()`.

+The workflow of each NetBID2 pipeline is summarized in the figure below,

 ![pipeline part](pipeline_part.png)

-Strongly suggest new users to follow the pipeline to manage the analysis project.
-The pipeline is included in the tutorial below.
-User could follow the demo in the tutorial for better understanding the design.
+**We highly suggest new users to follow the pipeline for driver analysis and visualization.** Details of the NetBID2 pipeline is shown and explained using a demo dataset in the following tutorial.

-Most of the functions in NetBID2 are not strictly dependent on the pipeline object, user could try to learn the usage of each function by running the example in each function and prepare the required input by themselves.
+Of course, most functions in NetBID2 are still flexible to use and perform specific needs for users.

 ## Tutorial

 We choose the demo dataset from GEO database: [GSE116028](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE116028).

-This dataset contains microarray data for 13 adult medulloblastoma (MB) samples.
+This microarray dataset contains 13 adult medulloblastoma (MB) samples.
-Three subgroups of adult MB were identified by distinct expression profiles, clinical features, pathological features, and prognosis, including 3 SHH, 4 WNT, and 6 Group4.
+Three phenotype subgroups of adult MB have been identified from distinguishabled expression profiles, clinical features, pathological features and prognosis.
+These subgroups together with their sample numbers are, 3 SHH, 4 WNT, and 6 Group4.
-From them, Group4 tumors in adult had significantly worse progression-free and overall survival compared with tumors of the other molecular subtypes.
+Group4 tumors in adult have significantly worse progression-free and overall survival, compared to other molecular subtypes of tumor.
-Here, we want to **find potential hidden drivers in Group4 compared with the other subtypes by using NetBID2**, for which may be related with the specific clinical feature for Group4 MB.
+Here, the goal is to **find potential drivers in Group4 compared to other subtypes using NetBID2**.
+This may relate to specific clinical feature of Group4 MB subtype.

-**Though the dataset in the tutorial is microarray, we will include the usage of processing RNASeq dataset in each step.**
+**Though the dataset in the tutorial is microarray, NetBID2 is also capable to analyze RNA-Seq data.
+We will show in the tutorial below as well.**

-The tutorials are divided by three ordered and relatively independent parts as follows:
+The tutorial contains three main parts, they can be followed by order or used independently:

 1. [Network construction](docs/network_construction)